 - Students pursuing careers as professional artists or in art-related fields.
 These students will acquire advanced skills in specialized mediums for further work on a graduate level;

 - Students interested in the historical and philosophical understanding of art and culture and in pursuing careers in art history, museum, gallery work, or other fields in the Fine Arts or Humanities.
 These students will gain advanced historical and theoretical knowledge as well as excellent research and writing skills to continue graduate work in the discipline or other fields;

 The art and art history program is designed to encourage a synthesis of art practice and theory.
-The department offers studio art major and minor; art history major and minor; and a dual degree in architecture in partnership with Washington University.
+The department offers studio art major and minor; and art history major and minor.
 Non-majors are also welcome to enroll in art and art history courses and are encouraged to visit our studios and art exhibitions.

 The department features an extensive exhibition program in the Law Warschaw Gallery, located in the Art Commons.
 The gallery hosts six exhibits a year, bringing students in direct contact with living artists and with diverse art and cultures from contemporary and historical periods.
 The exhibition program is an integral part of classroom instruction; faculty and students routinely tour the gallery, analyzing artwork and discussing issues featured in the exhibits.
 The gallery also serves as a venue for art history students to learn curatorial practice and it provides a professional setting for art students to exhibit their work in two group exhibitions at the end of the school year (the Annual Student Art Exhibition and the Senior Exhibition).